 Wells Fargo & Company is an international banking and financial services company with more than 70 million customers across 8,700+ locations.
 With Tableau, Wells Fargo’s customer insights team took what they called messy, “gobblygoop”, disparate data and turned it into sound insights that drove strategy around the redesign of their business banking portal.
 Now, with Tableau, the team achieves more results with less team resources, propelling them to make business decisions faster.

 The value of Tableau is that we're able to reach a really broad audience with a lot of information that we just couldn't do otherwise without an extremely large team.

-Brian: I wouldn’t want to do my job without Tableau.
+I wouldn’t want to do my job without Tableau.
 I can absolutely say that.
-It has definitely done a lot of great things for my particular role, for the role of our group.
-It would not be a fun place without it right now.
+It has done a lot of great things for my role and the role of my group.